derJake/ModForResearchTUB/README.md

 ## Current state

-* teleports player to car selection
-* one car has moderate acceleration and good traction
-* the other one is accelerating fast, harder to handle and sounds an alarm, thereby informing the police
-* when the player enters one of the cars, he/she is prompted to drive through checkpoints, composing a route
+* defines several tracks or tasks each one containing at least one decision event
+  * Intro: explaining the tests and providing 10min. of free play time
+  * Convoy: following another vehicle (while logging the distance)
+  * Suburban: placing an obstacle in the player's path, logging passing or braking
+  * Desert: alternative waypoints with more exciting route through hills and landscape
+  * Terminal: another alternative route, through tight backalleys
+  * Car vs. Car: make the player choose between two cars, a fast one with a wanted level and a regular one with better maneuverability
+  * Jesiah: a mountain road with alt. waypoints leading to a ramp jump
+* logs variables like gas pedal, brake pedal and steering input, velocity of the vehicle and collisions
+* each task might introduce additional logging variables, tied to its specific decision events
-* at the last checkpoint, several variables are written to a log file
+* logs are written to a SQL Server DB and a textual log file
+* continuous variables get exported as diagrams
+* provides tools for
+  * generating routes in free fly mode via checkpoints and generating code for those
+  * defining camera perspectives and generating code for camera creation
+* Localization support via Resource files

 ```
 14.03.2016 15:36:10 : --------------------------------